 Who is eligible to receive a wish?

-A wish eligible child is one who, has reached the age of 2 ½ and is under the age of 18, and whose illness is considered life-threatening (as confirmed by a physician) at the time of referral.
+A wish eligible child is one who, has reached the age of 2 ½ and is under the age of 18, and whose illness is considered critical (as confirmed by a physician) at the time of referral.
 Please read through our Medical Eligibility form for a full description of our medical criteria.
 While there are many children facing debilitating illnesses, The Make-A-Wish Foundation® must grant wishes to those children whose medical conditions fall within the scope of our mission.

 When should a child be referred for a wish?